 Malaysia became a Party to the WHO Framework Convention on Tobacco Control on December 15, 2005.

-Smoke Free Places: Smoking is generally prohibited on public transportation, except in air-conditioned areas of trains and ships where food is served.
-Smoking is prohibited in specified public places and workplaces listed in the regulations including, among others, in workplaces with a centralized air-conditioning system; health, education, government and cultural facilities; and indoor stadiums.
-Smoking is also prohibited on floors with a service counter in banks, financial institutions, National Telecom company, National Energy company, and post offices.
-Smoking is permitted in pubs, discotheques, nightclubs, casinos, in designated smoking areas in air-conditioned eating places and non-air-conditioned public transport terminals.
+Smoking is prohibited on public transportation.
+Smoking is prohibited in specified public places and workplaces listed in the regulations including, among others, in restaurants, workplaces with a centralized air-conditioning system; health, education, government and cultural facilities; and indoor stadiums.
+Smoking is permitted in pubs, discotheques, nightclubs, casinos, and non-air-conditioned public transport terminals.
 Sub-national jurisdictions may enact smoke free laws that are more stringent than the national law.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.

 Policy Fact Sheets

 No decision found